Who Invented The Camera? The Complete Truth

-- Although Johann Zahn is generally credited for inventing the camera, it was the culmination of work done by many individuals and private companies.
+• Although Johann Zahn is generally credited with inventing the camera, it was the culmination of work done by many individuals and private companies.

-The history of the camera goes back to the 11th century when Arab physicist Ibn al-Haytham described the concept of optics in his books and various experiments that involved passing light through a small opening in a darkened room.
+The history of the camera dates back to the 11th century, when the Arab physicist Ibn al-Haytham described the principles of optics in his books and conducted experiments involving passing light through a small opening in a darkened room.

-Ibn al-Haytham made significant contributions to the principle of optics and visual perception, which is why he is often referred to as ‘the father of modern optics’.
-He was the first to describe that the vision occurs in the brain, rather than in the eyes.
+Ibn al-Haytham made significant contributions to the principles of optics and visual perception, which is why he is often referred to as ‘the father of modern optics’.
+He was the first to describe that vision occurs in the brain, rather than in the eyes.

-Ibn al-Haytham is credited for the invention of the pinhole camera.
+Ibn al-Haytham is credited with inventing the pinhole camera.
 He gave an accurate analysis of a phenomenon called Camera Obscura.
 It is the effect by which light shining through a small hole can show an image on the opposite surface.

-A pinhole camera is a small dark box where light enters through a tiny hole and generates an inverted picture on the opposite surface.
+A pinhole camera is a small, dark box in which light enters through a tiny hole and forms an inverted image on the opposite surface.

 Ibn al-Haytham used a screen in a dark room so that the picture from one side of the surface’s hole could be projected onto a screen on the other side.
 He also explained the relationship between the pinhole and the focal point.